 - Use antifungal powders and sprays on your feet and in your shoes.

 - Treat any ongoing fungal skin rashes, like athlete’s foot as quickly as possible.

 - Avoid wearing nail polish and artificial nails.

 Do these things, and you’ll have a great chance of keeping your fungal toenail infection away for good.

 Don’t continue to be embarrassed by unsightly fungal nails.
-To schedule an appointment with Dr. Foster, please give us a call at (816) 246-4222 today.
-Or simply fill out our contact form online to have one of our staff members reach out to you.
+To schedule an appointment with Dr. Foster, please give us a call at (816) 246-4222 today or simply fill out our contact form to have one of our staff members reach out to you today.